 - In the inaugural episode, we discuss BNPL, the crypto paycheck, Apple’s Tap to Pay feature, and ‘Save Now, Pay Later’.

-Welcome to the first episode of What’s Happening in Payments, Tearsheet’s new bi-weekly podcast that will take you through the recent developments in the world of payments and their wider implications for the industry.
+Welcome to the first episode of Power of Payments, Tearsheet’s new bi-weekly podcast that will take you through the recent developments in the world of payments and their wider implications for the industry.

 BNPL's changing relationship with credit scores

 Even though BNPL has become a wildly popular payment option, it hadn’t really caught the attention of regulators and credit agencies until recently.
 But that’s starting to change.
 Credit bureaus in the US are now working to implement standardized credit reporting plans on BNPL loans.